anc5c07/anc5c07-site/_posts/2023-05-28-18thst-bikelanes.md

 It's in [DC DDOT's plans already](https://movedc-dcgis.hub.arcgis.com/pages/bicycles).
 18th St provides a uniquely necessary north-south route.

 ### Connectivity
-18th St (and a segment of Montana Ave) are the middle of only three safe connections east of the Metropolitan Branch tracks/trail over the railyards.
+18th St (combined with a segment of Montana Ave) is the middle of only three connections over the railyard east of the Metropolitan Branch tracks/trail.
 It is critical that this connection be made safe.

 ### Amenities
 The 18th St corridor is home to nine schools, four parks, a library, a rec center, a public pool, a large senior assisted living facility, two forest patches, and other future growth areas, making safe and corridor-long connectivity crucial.